bolabaden/constellation/README.md

 Constellation is a distributed container orchestration system designed to provide high availability and automatic failover for containerized applications across multiple nodes.

+I created this to get an idea about how industry standard orchestrators make decisions, and to test the real-world consequences of various ideas and strategies that I brainstormed but have not seen in modern practice.

+This project is loosely based on nomad/kubernetes/swarm.
+None of this should be used in production at this time.

 ## Features

 - **Distributed Architecture**: Peer-to-peer node discovery using Tailscale